arouyan/lakeFS/docs/deploy/gcp.md

 layout: default
 title: On GCP
 parent: Deploy lakeFS
-description: This guide will help you deploy your production lakeFS environment on GCP
+description: This guide shows how to deploy your production lakeFS environment on GCP.
 nav_order: 30
 ---

 # Deploy lakeFS on GCP
 {: .no_toc }
-Expected deployment time: 25min
+Expected deployment time: 25 minutes

 {% include toc.html %}